a-then/landing-page/README.md

 # Interactive Landing Page

-This is Project 2 of Udacity's Web Programming Nanodegree.
 A starter code was provided by Udacity with some HTML and CSS styling to display a static version of the Landing Page project.
 I added interactive features using JavaScript primarily.

 To see it, open `index.html` with your favorite browser.